The following materials were developed as training curricula for use in Chinese law schools.

 Clinicians from the China University of Political Science and Law produced this Chinese translation of Best Practices For Legal Education — A Vision and A Road Map by Roy Stuckey, et. al. This book provides a theoretical approach and guideline for conducting legal clinics in the United States.
 The English version can be accessed for FREE at: http://law.sc.edu/faculty/stuckey/best_practices/

 Comprehensive Practices of Legal Skills

 This book was co-written by eleven professors from School of Law at Zhejiang Gongshang University, and co-edited by Wenyan Luo and Jianming Liu.
-Two-thirds of these professors received training from the USAID sponsored program directed by Pacific McGeorge.
+Two-thirds of these professors received training from the USAID sponsored program directed by McGeorge.
 This book is an effort by Chinese law professors to apply what they have learned from American legal experiential education into Chinese context.
 It includes methodologies of legal experiential education, client interviewing, factual investigation, legal references retrieving and litigation strategies planning, legal counseling, negotiation, mediation, legal writing and trial advocacy.
 For more information please contact Wenyan Luo and Jianming Liu.

 China Trial Advocacy Handbook